canwebe/.github/profile/CONTRIBUTING.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+Some projects are licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute our code in accordance with the terms of the license.

 ---